mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

 ---
-title: Create an email
+title: Create a landing page
-description: Learn how to create an email in Journey Optimizer
+description: Learn how to create a landing page in Journey Optimizer
 feature: Overview
 topic: Content Management
 role: User